Monorepos in JavaScript & TypeScript: A Practical Guide

 Common Pitfalls

-When a Monorepo Isn't Worth It
+When a Monorepo Is Not Worth It

 mkdir my-monorepo && cd my-monorepo